James Rodríguez: 2014–15: Debut season and UEFA Super Cup title

-2015–17
+2015–17: Top performances and European dominance

 After being left on the bench for his team's season opener, a scoreless draw against Sporting Gijón, James made his first contribution of the season by giving a man of the match performance against Real Betis.
 The player scored with both a spectacular free-kick and bicycle kick and provided an assist for Gareth Bale.
 On 8 September 2015, during an international friendly match against Peru, James collided with Peruvian player Juan Manuel Vargas, and though he initially appeared able to continue, James was removed from the game as a precautionary measure.
 He was diagnosed with a thigh muscle tear, and didn't return to training until 27 October.
 James played his first match since the injury on 8 November, scoring in a 3–2 loss to Sevilla.
 On 31 January 2016, James scored and assisted Karim Benzema's goal in a 6–0 thrashing of Espanyol.
 On 8 March, he scored his first and only goal of the 2015–16 UEFA Champions League, in a 2–0 victory against Roma to help his club get into the quarter-finals.
 His team eventually won the Champions League, with James making 5 appearances.

 James made 22 appearances when Madrid won the 2016–17 La Liga, and six when Madrid won the 2016–17 UEFA Champions League.
 Despite scoring 11 goals, (including braces against Granada, Deportivo, and Sevilla), as well as providing 13 assists, he failed to gain more playing time under Zidane even with his influence on the pitch, leading him to request a loan transfer for more playing time.